Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 However, if your EFI partition is not mirrored, we recommend running an automatic or manual script to synchronise all ESPs, so that they all contain the same up-to-date files.
 This way, if the drive on which this partition is mounted fails, the server will be able to restart on the ESP of one of the other drives.

-***What if the primary disk mounted on `/boot/efi` fails?***
+***What if the primary disk (with the mounted EFI system partition) fails?***

-If your EFI System Partition is not mirrored, you may experience the following:
+If your ESP is not mirrored, you may experience the following:

 > [!primary]
 > Please note that while we explore the most common cases below, there are several other reasons a server may not start in normal mode after a disk replacement.